zzwei1/rca/README.rst

 eRCA for Weather Radar
 =====================

 This package is an extension of the relative calibration adjusment (RCA) technique developed for the calibration of weather radar.
-The extension, eRCA, is built to calculate RCA for C-, X-, and Ka-band radars that use both PPI and RHI scans.
+The extension, eRCA, is built to calculate RCA for higher frequency (C-, X-, and Ka-band) radars that use both PPI and RHI scans.

 Description